esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 In this section we will present a quick comparison of the available algorithms, which will support our choice for the default set of algorithms.
 Since in many cases, multiple objective problems are either 2 or 3-dimensional, it was important to have a dedicated algorithm for each of these scenarios.
-At the moment, there are five exact algorithms in PaGMO, three of which are dedicated for certain dimensions:
+At the moment, there are five exact algorithms in PyGMO, three of which are dedicated for certain dimensions:

 #. `PyGMO.hv_algorithm.hv2d`
 #. `PyGMO.hv_algorithm.hv3d`